Abercrombie + Vegan Leather 90s Straight Pants

 At Abercrombie and Fitch

-Details Vegan Leather 90s Straight Pants Ultra high rise pants in our luxe vegan leather fabric, featured in our Classic 90s Straight fit with functional pockets and zipper closure.
+Details Vegan Leather 90s Straight Pants Ultra high rise pants in our luxe vegan leather fabric, featured in our Classic 90s Straight fit with functional pockets, belt loops and zipper closure.
 Imported.
 Coating:100% Polyurethane / Faux Leather:90% Polyester, 10% Elastane Machine wash cold, with like colors Do not bleach Tumble dry low Do not iron Do not dry clean